meilisearch/documentation/advanced_guides/asynchronous_updates.md

 MeiliSearch is an **asynchronous API**.
 It means that the API does not behave as you would typically expect when handling the request's responses.

+Some actions are put in a queue and will be executed in turn (asynchronously).
+In this case, the server response contains the identifier to track the execution of the action.

 ### Async flow

 - When making a write request (*create/update/delete*) against the search engine, it stores the writing action received in a queue and returns an `update_id`.
 With this id, the specific action execution is trackable.